 ABOUT MAYOR MOE

-Mayor Moe is currently employed with the State of Maryland, Maryland Transit Administration.
+Mayor Moe retired from the State of Maryland on January 1, 2018 with 31 ½ years of service.
 Mayor Moe served in the Maryland Transit Administration Police Force from 2003 to 2007 as a Special Assistant to the Police Chief and as Maryland’s Assistant Secretary of State from 1999 until 2003.
 Mayor Moe has also been appointed to serve on the Governor's Emergency Management Advisory Council/State Emergency Response Commission and the State of Maryland Interoperability Governance Committee.
-After serving for ten years on the Maryland Municipal League's Board of Directors, Mayor Moe was elected MML President in 2009/2010.
+After serving for ten years on the Maryland Municipal League's Board of Directors, Mayor Moe was elected MML President in 2009.

 Mayor Moe is a past President and past Fire Chief of the Laurel Volunteer Fire Department.
 He was the youngest member ever elected to the Office of President in 1983.
 In 1986, he was elected President of the Prince George's County Volunteer Fire and Rescue Association, again the youngest President elected to that position and was elected to a second successive term.
 Mayor Moe served on the Maryland State Firemen's Association Executive Committee for several years and one year as its chair.
 He continues to serve the Laurel Volunteer Fire Department and community by actively attending meetings, is active in emergency operations, and continues to satisfy the Department requirements for active members.